SandraBergstrom/luca-deli/README.md

 - **From Design to Code:** Developed the ability to accurately translate design concepts into functional web pages.
 - **Advanced CSS Techniques:** Enhanced understanding of SCSS, including variables, mixins, and nesting, to write more efficient and maintainable CSS.

-## Project Status

-This project is a showcase of my learning journey and is currently not intended for commercial use.
-It serves as a testament to my dedication to learning new skills and improving my craft in web development and design.

-## Feedback
+## Summary

-I'm always looking to improve and learn more!
-If you have any feedback, suggestions, or questions about this project, feel free to reach out or open an issue in this repository.
+Luca Deli's web design project is an exploration of translating a detailed design concept from Figma into a responsive and aesthetically pleasing website.
+It underscores my journey in learning design tools and web development technologies, focusing on user-centered design, sustainability, and the luxury of vegetarian cuisine.

+For more information, feedback, or inquiries, feel free to reach out.
 Thank you for visiting my project!